guptaaryan16/mlx_llm.cpp/README.md

 This API is developed as part of LFX mentorship program, which meant integrating the MLX framework with the WasmEdge Runtime Environment.
 Thus, I really would like to thank my mentors and the LFX team for supporting the development of the project.

 Also I would like to thank the MLX maintainers and community for the support.

+Read more about my experience and the blog post here: